IaaS For Private Sector

 How does IaaS compare to other cloud models?

-Unlike SaaS and PaaS, IaaS provides the foundational infrastructure, giving businesses more control over their applications and data.
+Unlike SaaS and PaaS, IaaS provides foundational infrastructure, offering greater control and customization for businesses.

 What industries benefit most from IaaS?

-Industries like e-commerce, healthcare, finance, and manufacturing benefit significantly from IaaS due to their need for scalable, secure, and cost-effective IT solutions.
+Industries such as e-commerce, healthcare, finance, media, and manufacturing benefit significantly from IaaS due to its versatility and scalability.

 What are the common challenges in adopting IaaS?